-The Justice and Reconciliation Fund was established in 2000 by the Residential Schools Steering Committee of The United Church of Canada to assist the church to understand and respond to the legacy of harm and broken relationships that have resulted from the Indian Residential School system.
-The fund supports projects, initiated by Conferences, presbyteries, congregations, outreach/community ministries and education centres, that foster dialogue, reconciliation, and relationship-building between Aboriginal and non-Aboriginal peoples.
-Projects initiated outside the church but that meet the goals of the fund and involve church members as participants are also considered.
+The Justice and Reconciliation Fund was established in 2000 by the Residential Schools Steering Committee of The United Church of Canada to assist the church in understanding and responding to the legacy of harm and broken relationships that have resulted from the Indian Residential School system.
+The fund supports projects initiated by regions, congregations, outreach/community ministries, and theological education centres that foster dialogue, reconciliation, and relationship-building between Indigenous and non-Indigenous peoples.
+Projects initiated outside the church that involve United Church of Canada people as planning partners and/or participants may also be considered if funds allow.

-The Justice and Reconciliation Fund is distinct from the Healing Fund, which provides financial support to healing projects initiated in Aboriginal communities by and for former students and their families.
+The Justice and Reconciliation Fund is distinct from the Healing Fund, which provides financial support to healing projects initiated in Indigenous communities by and for former residential school students and their families.
 Projects supported by the Justice and Reconciliation Fund usually do not qualify for Healing Fund support.

 Funding Criteria and Procedures

-The Justice and Reconciliation Fund supports projects by United Church groups that foster dialogue, reconciliation, and relationship-building between Aboriginal and non-Aboriginal peoples.
-Wherever possible, the planning and application process should also be a joint Aboriginal/non-Aboriginal endeavour.
+The Justice and Reconciliation Fund supports projects by United Church groups that foster education, dialogue, reconciliation, and relationship-building between Indigenous and non-Indigenous peoples.
+Wherever possible, the planning and application process should also be a joint Indigenous/non-Indigenous endeavour.

 Specifically, the Justice and Reconciliation Fund will support projects or events with one or more of the following goals: